 Turn your mask into an art project.
 You could glue on colorful sequins to their mask and let them sparkle all night, draw a scary monster, or make a homemade mask with fun Halloween fabric.
 Anything that makes your child feel Spooktacular works great!

-Halloween is going to be different this year but that doesn’t mean it can’t be festive and fun!
+Let’s be festive, fun and safe this Halloween!
 Try any of these mask ideas to complete your child’s costume.